In this article you are going to be presented to a propylene production process similar to Olefin Conversion Technology licensed by Lummus Technology.

 This process area comprises the equipment used to purify the reactor stream in order to recover propylene and other byproducts.

 This material balance presents the compositions and operating conditions for the main streams in the separation area.
-A full material balance and HYSYS simulation file for this process area are available for registered users in the Extra Files page.

 In this section operational costs and the total fixed investment are calculated to evaluate the economic performance of the separation area.
 The economic analysis was based on the following assumptions: